-This randomized phase III trial is studying giving lenalidomide and dexamethasone together with bortezomib to see how well it works compared to dexamethasone and lenalidomide alone in treating patients with previously untreated multiple myeloma.
+This randomized phase III trial studies lenalidomide, dexamethasone, and bortezomib to see how well it works compared to dexamethasone and lenalidomide alone in treating patients with previously untreated multiple myeloma.
 Biological therapies, such as lenalidomide, may stimulate the immune system in different ways and stop cancer cells from growing.
-Drugs used in chemotherapy, such as dexamethasone, work in different ways to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Drugs used in chemotherapy, such as dexamethasone, work in different ways to stop the growth of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Bortezomib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth or by blocking blood flow to the cancer.
-It is not yet known whether lenalidomide and dexamethasone is more effective with or without bortezomib in treating multiple myeloma
+It is not yet known whether lenalidomide and dexamethasone is more effective with or without bortezomib in treating multiple myeloma.

 Further Study Information

-I. To compare progression-free survival of patients with newly diagnosed multiple myeloma treated with lenalidomide and low-dose dexamethasone with or without bortezomib.
+I. To compare progression-free survival (PFS) in patients with newly diagnosed myeloma treated with lenalidomide plus low dose dexamethasone versus bortezomib plus lenalidomide and low dose dexamethasone.

-I. To assess response using the new international response criteria.
+I. Assess response using the new international response criteria.
 II.
-To bank specimens for future research.
+To bank specimens for future translational medicine research.
 III.
-To assess overall survival and other long-term outcomes stratified by intent to undergo transplantation at progression.
+Follow patients to assess overall survival and other long-term outcomes stratified by intent to transplant at progression.

 INDUCTION THERAPY: Patients are randomized to 1 of 2 treatment arms.

-ARM I: Patients receive oral dexamethasone once daily on days 1, 8, 15, and 22 and oral lenalidomide once daily on days 1-21.
+ARM I: Patients receive dexamethasone orally (PO) once daily (QD) on days 1, 8, 15, and 22 and lenalidomide PO QD on days 1-21.
 Treatment repeats every 28 days for 6 courses in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive oral dexamethasone once daily on days 1, 2, 4, 5, 8, 9, 11, and 12; oral lenalidomide once daily on days 1-14; and bortezomib IV over 3-5 seconds on days 1, 4, 8, and 11.
+ARM II: Patients receive dexamethasone PO QD on days 1, 2, 4, 5, 8, 9, 11, and 12; lenalidomide PO QD on days 1-14; and bortezomib intravenously (IV) over 3-5 seconds on days 1, 4, 8, and 11.
 Treatment repeats every 21 days for 8 courses in the absence of disease progression or unacceptable toxicity.

 In both arms, patients who intend to undergo transplantation at relapse undergo peripheral blood stem cell collection, preferably after course 2.

-MAINTENANCE THERAPY: After the completion of at least 4 courses (arm I) or at least 6 courses (arm II) of induction therapy, patients receive maintenance therapy comprising oral dexamethasone once daily on days 1, 8, 15, and 22 and oral lenalidomide once daily on days 1-21.
-Treatment repeats every 28 days in the absence of disease progression or unacceptable toxicity.
+MAINTENANCE THERAPY: After the completion of at least 4 courses (arm I) or at least 6 courses (arm II) of induction therapy, patients receive maintenance therapy comprising dexamethasone PO QD on days 1, 8, 15, and 22 and lenalidomide PO QD on days 1-21.
+Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.